gpiechnik2/cypress-boilerplate-best-practices/docs/testing-subscription-roles-in-cypress.md

 2. Session Isolation:

-    Always clear cookies, local storage, and session storage in the before or after hooks to ensure session isolation.
+    Always clear cookies, local storage, and session storage in the before hooks to ensure session isolation.

 3. Validation Logic: